 That’s not to say that conservatories can’t be enjoyable suntraps in the summer and cosy nests in the winter.
 With the right investment, planning and building, they can be everything you want them to be.
-However, when it comes to that, the money is better invested in something like an orangery.
+Rococo have a long history of designing, supplying and building bespoke aluminium conservatories.
+For some however, money is better invested in an orangery.

 Orangeries originated in the 17th Century, as a well-lit building which would protect imported exotic tropical plants from winter colds and rose in popularity as a status symbol due to the cost of imported plants, construction and strong clear glass.

 Today, orangeries have evolved into an elegant and quality home extension, featuring roof lanterns and plenty of large windows.